-Fushimi Inari Shrine (Fushimi Inari Taisha) is famous for its thousands (over 10,000) of closely-spaced orange torii gates that wind over the hills of Inariyama beyond the entrance to the shrine.
+Fushimi Inari Shrine (Fushimi Inari Taisha) in southeast Kyoto is one of Japan's best known Shinto shrines, and a World Heritage Site.
+Fushimi Inari is famous for its tunnels of more than 10,000 closely-spaced orange torii gates that wind over the hills of Mt.
+Inari beyond the entrance to the shrine.

-Inari shrines honor the patron deities of agriculture and business, ensuring a constant stream of worshippers and the individual torii are donated by merchants hoping to get ahead in business and replaced every 10 years.
-The black kanji lettering on each torii indicates the name of the donating company and is a subtle means of advertising!
+Inari is the patron deity of agriculture and business, and Fushimi Inari Shrine is the number one Inari shrine in the whole of Japan.
+This status has ensured a constant stream of worshipers here.
+The individual torii arches that make up the famous vermilion "tunnels" are donated by merchants wishing to get ahead in business and get replaced every 10 years.
+The black kanji lettering on each torii indicates the name of the donating company.

 You will notice dozens of small statues around the shrine of the fox (kitsune) - the messenger of Inari.

-The Inari is thought to be the protector of grains, in particular rice and thus sake.
-In Japan, that meant wealth.
-Even today the rich, and officials from companies, come to pay their respects.
+Inari is worshiped as the protector of grains, in particular rice (and, by connection, sake).
+In Japan, rice meant wealth, and even today the rich, and officials from companies, come to pay their respects.

-Fushimi Inari Shrine was founded in 711 by the Hata family and its principal deity is Ukanomitama-no-Mikoto - the goddess of rice and food.
+Fushimi Inari Shrine was founded in 711 by the Hata family, over 80 years before Kyoto became the capital of Japan, in 794.
+The shrine's principal deity is Ukanomitama-no-Mikoto - a mythical figure who is the goddess of rice and food, and who is closely identified with the (rather nebulous) god Inari.
 The main shrine building, the Go-Honden dates from 1499.
 The Romon Gate at the complex was built in 1589 by the warlord Toyotomi Hideyoshi.

-On the approach street to the main entrance are stalls selling among other things barbecued sparrow and a delicacy called inari-zushi - fried tofu and sweetened sushi.
-Fushimi ningyo are colorful, hand-painted clay dolls and good luck charms also on sale at the shrine.
+The street approaching the main entrance of Fushimi Inari is lined with stalls selling, among other things, barbecued sparrow, a delicacy called inari-zushi (fried tofu and sweetened sushi), and a rice cracker fortune cookie called tsujiura senbei.
+Fushimi ningyo are colorful, hand-painted clay dolls and good luck charms also on sale at the shrine itself.

 Go by bicycle from Sanjusangendo to Fushimi Inari.

-A trip to Fushimi-Inari could be combined with visiting Fushi-Momoyama Castle and the Gekkeikan Sake Museum.
+A trip to Fushimi-Inari can be combined with a visit to Fushimi-Momoyama Castle and the Gekkeikan Sake Museum.
 Tofukuji Temple is also on the Keihan Line a two stops back towards Kyoto and one stop on the JR Nara Line.
 South of Fushimi Inari are the minor temples of Sekihoji, Hotoji and the Fujinomori Shrine.